dacbarbosa/dacbarbosa-site/content/home/posts.md

 widget: pages

 # This file represents a page section.
-headless: true
+headless: false

-active: false
+active: true

 # Order that this section appears on the page.
 weight: 60

-title: Recent Posts
+title: Blog Posts
-subtitle:
+subtitle: ''

 content:
   # Filter on criteria